ArTemmey/react-native-android-navigation/README.md

 double d = (Double) map.get("key2");
 ```

-In JS side just use the following methods:
+On JS side, just use the following methods:
   - `getExtra(key: string): any`
   - `getExtras(): Object`